-Schemes that do not fund the RFA procedure include Resolution health, Bestmed and Keyhealth.
-Keyhealth and resolution will make a payment towards the cost.
+Medical Schemes that do not fund the RFA procedure for varicose veins include MSO, and Medshield.
+Keyhealth and Resolution will make a payment towards the cost.
 Bestmed as of 2018 offers funding on a trial basis.

 Please note this feedback from Medical Schemes : "Radio Frequency Alation of Varicose Veins (VNUS Procedure) Benefits will be paid for an endoluminal radiofrequency ablation procedure(incl. disposables and duplex doppler) when performed in the rooms by a vascular or general surgeon.
 No benefits for procedure if done in hospital."

 The shortfall amount, as estimated, based on your medical aid and option is payable on the day of your procedure.
 Where no authorisation is obtained prior to the procedure, you will be required to pay in full and claim from your medical aid.
 If you are not on a medical aid, then we will provide you with a detailed quote.
 For medical procedure finance, you might want to consider approaching fhf.co.za or incred.co.za.

 For more specific information on medical schemes and pricing, please click here.